Respiratory syncytial virus vaccine development

 Strengthening tools to test RSV vaccines

 Current research suggests that antibodies that neutralize RSV could prevent infection, but the variety of neutralization testing in use makes comparing results across vaccine candidates difficult.
 We are working with assay experts from industry, government, and academia to build the case for creating an international RSV antibody reference standard.
 The aim is for such a reference standard to ultimately be available through WHO so that vaccine developers have a uniform way to compare RSV vaccines.
+To inform these efforts, we recently organized a survey study (PDF 312.07 KB) across a diverse range of RSV neutralization assay formats currently in use, which provided evidence that pursuing an international standard is warranted to improve harmonization of assay results.

 Though important, neutralizing antibody may not provide the full picture of a vaccine’s performance, so we are also exploring alternate assays that can contribute additional information.
 To support vaccine development, we are working to make available robust, reproducible, and efficient assays to provide more details about RSV antibody responses to a vaccine.